Carlosjr5/sem/use-cases/use-case-34.md

 ### Failed End Condition

-No report of capital city names is produced.
+No report of country's names is produced.
-The number provided exceeds the number of countries.

 ### Primary Actor